Whether you're a seasoned surfer or simply keen to try a new sport, the UK offers some of the best conditions for hitting the waves.

-You don't have to travel far to catch some decent waves – there are plenty of top surfing hotspots around the UK, many of which can be found in the south-west of the country.
+And you don't have to travel far to catch some decent waves – there are plenty of top surfing hotspots around the coast, many of which can be found in the west of the country.

 Just outside Newquay, this surfing mecca boasts more than two miles of sandy beach and consistent waves.
 There are professional surf schools catering for beginners as well as those who want to improve their skills.

 One of the most popular surf spots in the UK, Newquay attracts hordes of dedicated and wannabe surfers as well as hen and stag parties.
 A short drive from Watergate Bay, this thriving town boasts an abundance of surf schools and surf shops, as well as a vibrant nightlife.
 Best for intermediate surfers, the waves hold some challenges even for the experienced.

 Another beautiful, exposed Cornish beach perfect for surfing, Sennen offers decent waves and tuition for all abilities.
 Sennen's Beach Restaurant is also legendary, offering tasty home-cooked food and some stunning views.